 V1 - To await feedback from ICB-led public involvement with patients, update EIA as necessary, and consideration of the application for closure by the Primary Care Commissioning Committee.
-Next Steps: V2 EIA updated 11 and 29 April 2024 in light of ICB-led public involvement ICB health inequalities lead.
-V2 EIA updated 11 and 29 April 2024 in light of ICB-led public involvement and following review by ICB health inequalities lead.
+Next Steps: V2 EIA updated 11 and 29 April 2024 in light of ICB-led public involvement and following review by ICB health inequalities lead.
 Review Date: June 2024 after PCCC decision has been made